sachinym/Github-Advanced-Security/Module4-CodeScanning.md

    ![clear-text-logging-finding](images/prfailat.png)

-## Task 4: CodeQL Query Operations in Visual Studio
+## Task 4: CodeQL Query Operations in Visual Studio Code

 In this task, you will set up and use CodeQL in Visual Studio Code to analyze a Python codebase.
 The steps involve installing necessary extensions, cloning a repository, and running a CodeQL query to identify named entities within the code.